 You may be an experienced outdoors person but you might have never been to the Alps.
 Maybe you’re a beginner to hiking altogether?
-Whatever the case may be, I wanted to write up this post and a whole bunch of others to help you understand why going to the Alps to hike is probably a really good idea.
+Whatever the case may be, I wanted to write up this post and a whole bunch of others to offer my views why hiking in the Alps is probably a really good idea.

 I’ll cover the basics here.
-The Alps are a part of the world that is in many ways unique and where you can enjoy yourself in so many ways in addition to the excellent hiking.
-It’s a culinary wonderland, some parts more, some less.
-The infrastructure is superior to most cool mountain ranges in the world and it is really easy to reach, even from far away.
-And it has everything for the beginner as well as the experienced ones!
+The Alps are a part of the world that is in many ways unique and where you can enjoy yourself in so many ways in addition to the excellent hiking:

 About the Alps